lowRISC/opentitan/doc/ug/dv_methodology/index.md

 This is documented via exclusions, which are generated by the simulator tools.
 The following are some of the best practices when adding exclusions:

-*  Designers are required to sign-off on exclusions in a PR review
+*  Designers are required to sign-off on exclusions in a PR review.
-*  Provide annotations for ALL exclusions to explain the reasoning for the waiver
+*  Provide annotations for ALL exclusions to explain the reasoning for the waiver.
-*  Annotate exclusions with a standardized prefix (this makes writing exclusions and reviewing them easier) Exclusions almost always fall under a set of categories that can be standardized.
+*  Annotate exclusions with a standardized prefix (this makes writing exclusions and reviewing them easier).
+   Exclusions almost always fall under a set of categories that can be standardized.
-   Annotation can be prefixed with a catehgory tag reflecting one of those categories, like this:
+   Annotation can be prefixed with a category tag reflecting one of those categories, like this:

    `[CATEGORY-TAG] <additional explanation if required>`